sammyjoyce/edgestack/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Project Structure

+- `app/` - Route modules and components for the React Router app.
+- `workers/` - Cloudflare Worker entry point that serves the app and static assets.
+- `database/` - Drizzle ORM schema and database helpers.
+- `migrations/` - SQL migrations generated with drizzle-kit.
+- `seeds/` - Initial data for the D1 database.
+- `public/` - Static files served without processing.
+- `scripts/` - Utility scripts like database seeds.
+- `docs/` - Additional project documentation.

+## Next Steps

+Check the docs for React Router, Cloudflare Workers, and Drizzle ORM.
+Reviewing `database/schema.ts` and `wrangler.jsonc` will help you understand how the app ties together.

 ---